A Low-Complexity Framework for Multi-access Coded Caching Systems with Arbitrary User-cache Access Topology

-After updating the color of $v_{1,3}$, the remaining conflicted vertices $v_{2,1}$ and $v_{3,2}$ are checked, and no further conflicts are detected in the graph.
+After updating the color of $v_{1,3}$, the remaining conflict vertices $v_{2,1}$ and $v_{3,2}$ are checked, and no further conflicts are detected in the graph.
 Consequently, a \emph{proper coloring} is obtained as

-\end{example}
+$\square$ \end{example}

-In summary, the proposed AI-aided framework for MACC systems with arbitrary user–cache topology combines a GNN-based coloring predictor with a postprocessing conflict repair mechanism.
-The GNN learns structural patterns to generate an initial coloring, and the conflict repair ensures a \textit{proper coloring} with a small number of colors.
-This integration enables an efficient delivery phase and reduces the communication load in MACC systems.
+In summary, the proposed AI-aided framework for MACC systems with arbitrary user-cache access topology integrates a GNN-based graph coloring predictor with a lightweight postprocessing conflict repair mechanism.
+The GNN captures the structural properties of MACC-induced conflict graphs and produces an initial coloring, while the postprocessing procedure resolves only the remaining conflicts, requiring less computation than the DSatur algorithm.
+As a result, the framework supports an efficient delivery phase and reduces the transmission load in MACC systems.